jacomoelLTU/sos-ngac/README.md

 # Requirements

-Folow this link [link](https://github.com/esen96/sos-ngac#requirements) to find all the required installations to run the system.
+Folow this [link](https://github.com/esen96/sos-ngac#requirements) to find all the required installations to run the system.

 ## Setup guide alternative 1